Hill Fort and Black Mountains (South Wales)

 What to bring

-Please review the OutdoorLads kit lists for a general guide, but essential on this walk are good hiking boots, waterproof cagoule and overtrousers, survival bag, sun protection, adequate warm clothing, hat, gloves, rucksack and enough food and drink (I will also take a balaclava and goggles/glasses).
+Please review the OutdoorLads kit lists for a general guide, but essential on this walk are good hiking boots (with ankle protection), waterproof cagoule and overtrousers, survival bag, sun protection, several layers of warm clothing (not cotten), hat, at least 2 pairs of gloves, hat, balaclava (or buff) rucksack and enough food and drink.

 Bring enough food and water to cover your needs for the duration of the event There is no possibility to obtain food once we have left Crickhowell.